Published on 26. March 2026

 Economic self-reliance and strengthening of domestic consumption

-• Retaining the ‘dual circulation’ strategy of remaining connected with the global economy while strengthening domestic economic factors
+• Retaining the “dual circulation” strategy of remaining connected with the global economy while strengthening domestic economic drivers

-• Providing supplemental subsidies for certain product categories, such as new energy vehicles (NEVs), household appliances, and certain services
+• Providing targeted subsidies for certain product categories, such as new energy vehicles (NEVs), household appliances, and certain services, while placing greater emphasis on long-term income growth and structural consumption drivers

 Further opening up and global engagement